 Contractor's notification and Owner's acceptance of completion?

 Release of liens?
 These plants were developed and constructed by Enron Corp. entities.
 The relationship was never formalized.
 Any existing liens are included in the Purchase and Sale Agreement exhibits.
-A.
+All contractors, subcontractors and materialmen have been paid in full and therefore no such liens affect the property.

 5.09 - Equipment Inventory: This document just includes a list of warehouse stock.
 Is there an inventory for rolling stock, office equipment, maintenance shop equipment, laboratory equipment, etc.?
 Is there an inventory for installed equipment?
-The schedules to the Purchase and Sale Agreements contain detailed descriptions of office equipment, etc. The schedules also contain a general description of the plants.G
+The schedules to the Purchase and Sale Agreements (which have been uploaded to DealBench) contain detailed descriptions of office equipment, etc. The schedules also contain a general description of the plants.
+Generally speaking all items located at the plants are to be conveyed (i.e. no “excluded assets”).